 When traveling, I love to try new foods.
 I especially like trying a place’s street food.
-Local, and cheap it’s a great way to get to know a place in a different way, and Cartagena is no exception.
+Local, tasty, and cheap it’s a great way to get to know a place in a different way.
+Cartagena is no exception.
 Street stalls are common and offer up a number of delicacies.
 In this guide to street food in Cartagena we are going to look at the best of them.
 So read on to learn the 15 street foods you should try in Cartagena.

 Street Food in Cartagena

 Street food stalls can be found throughout Cartagena.
 You can also find vendors riding bicycle vending stations, push carts, or even walking around selling a variety of different foods.
 They are particularly popular among cartageneros for breakfast, mid-morning or mid-afternoon snacks, and for dinner on the weekends.